Find out which countries are welcoming US tourists back

 or consult the CDC's latest guidance

 .
-Before you make any international travel plans, check these sites first.
+Before you make any international travel plans, check these sites thoroughly.

-(CNN) — Once one of the world's most powerful travel documents, the might of the US passport has shriveled during the Covid-19 pandemic.
-With US coronavirus cases around the 8 million mark and climbing, many nations continue to view America with trepidation.
-The European Union has omitted the United States from its list of countries whose tourists may visit.
-Americans still can't vacation in their neighbor to the north, Canada, nor head to many Asian favorites such as Japan.
+(CNN) — Once one of the world's most powerful travel documents, the might of the United States passport has been diminished during the pandemic.
+With US Covid-19 cases now past the 32.4 million mark, some nations continue to view vacationers warily even as more Americans get vaccinated.
+In the end, it's up to you to decide whether travel to international destinations is a good idea.
+The health risks are obvious.
+Variants of the virus have emerged.
+Nations might change their rules at any time.
+You may have to adhere to strict curfews and mask mandates.
+Violations could involve big fines and even jail time.
+Also, keep this in mind: All air passengers 2 and older must show proof of a negative Covid-19 test that's no more than 72 hours old to enter the United States.
+That includes US citizens returning from trips to other countries.
+Check here for the latest CDC international travel guidance for fully vaccinated people.

-While most US travelers are staying close to home with short-distance car trips, some still want to go abroad.
-For those people, there are still popular vacation options such as Mexico, Ireland and South Korea.
-And the list has been slowly growing.

-Whether travel to "open" international destinations is responsible or advisable is up to you.
-It's worth noting that since the pandemic is ongoing, rules can change at any time.
-Depending on the country, rules violations can involve stiff fines or even jail time.

-What follows is a list of countries, in alphabetical order, where it's still possible for US passport holders to go for a vacation:
+What follows is an alphabetical list of countries and territories where it's still possible for US passport holders to go for a vacation.
+The most recently added information is in bold type for faster scanning:

 Albania

-Set on the gorgeous Adriatic Sea, Albania is open.
-The US Embassy website states that while there's no Covid-19 test requirements or quarantine, you can expect a health screening.
+Set on the Adriatic Sea, Albania remains open.
+While there's no Covid-19 test requirements or quarantine to enter, expect a health screening.
+More info: US Embassy.

 Antigua and Barbuda

-US travelers 12 and older to Antigua and Barbuda "arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, taken within seven days of their flight," according to the country's tourism website.
+US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
+It must be taken within seven days of the flight.

-Visitors are subject to monitoring by health officials for 14 days and another Covid-19 test may be required, which could mean quarantining while waiting for the result.
-Masks are required in public spaces.

 Aruba

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on May 1.
-The US State Department advises that travelers consult country-specific travel advisories via their website UPDATED: Visitors 11 and older must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here.
-Fully vaccinated travelers must upload proof of inoculation and are exempt from testing starting May 1.
-All travelers must opt-in to Covid-19 health insurance; the cost is included in the health visa fee.
-Get updates: US Embassy | Bahamas' travel website.